 Richard Ritenbaugh, examining our belief regarding the nature of God, which rejects both the Catholic-fabricated trinity as well as the Protestant assumption that Yahweh was the harsh God of the Old Testament while Jesus was the benevolent God of the New, . . .

 Richard Ritenbaugh, acknowledging that it is tough to be a Christian, especially during a time when the United States Supreme Court, staffed by a majority of justices who have been given over to a reprobate mind, have deemed murder) the law of the land, ca. . .

 The third commandment seems greatly overshadowed by "bigger" ones like the first, second, and fourth.
-Yet, despite the common understanding that it merely prohibits profane speech, John Ritenbaugh contends that it is far more—to the point that it regulates the purity and quality of our worship of the great God.
+Yet, despite the common understanding that it merely prohibits profane speech, John Ritenbaugh contends that it is far more—to the point that it reg. . .

 The name of God is important—so important that He included its proper use among His Ten Commandments.
 What is His name?
 Martin Collins shows how God's names reveal His character to us.
 Includes the inset, "A Sampling of the Names of God."